Lemoncode/react-image-focal-point/examples/styled/README.md

     <ImageFocalPoint
       src="your-image-src"
       onChange={newFocalPoint => {
-        // Whatever you want to do when the user clicks on the image }}
+        // Add here your code to do whatever you want to when the user drags on the focal point }}
     />
   );